 Historic St. Sophia’s Church marks your arrival into Hana, where the pastures roll right up to the main street.
-The historic Travaasa Hana is a luxurious retreat in this village rooted in Hawaiian tradition.
+The historic Hana-Maui Resort is a luxurious retreat in this village rooted in Hawaiian tradition.
 Browse the Hasegawa General Store and Hana Ranch Store for unique souvenirs.
 Swim and sunbathe at Hana Beach Park or Hamoa Beach, cited by author James Michener as the most beautiful beach in the Pacific.
-Sunbathe at Waianapanapa State Park, a beautiful black sand beach.
+Sunbathe at Waianapanapa State Park (advanced reservations required), a beautiful black sand beach.
 Or visit Hale Piilani, the state’s largest heiau (Hawaiian temple), in Kahanu Garden, one of five National Tropical Botanical Gardens in Hawaii.

 Beyond Hana, venture 10 miles south to the outskirts of Haleakala National Park in Kipahulu.
 There you’ll find the Pipiwai Trail where you can hike to the 400-foot Waimoku Falls.

 - Visit State parks and County rest facilities.

 - Enjoy the various farms, botanical gardens and fruit stands along the way.